olsonanl/bulk_io/docs/download_upload_requirements.md

 **Staging Area:**
 We may want to go to a staging area model where things can get into a temp area and the system can try to autodetect what type a file is.
 That would also open the door to gridftp.
 (What requirement does this satisify, and can it be linked to a user request in JIRA)

+**System Requirements:**
+In the following set of specific requirements, the "user" can be either a human or another piece of software.

+A user should be able to abort an active transfer.

+Transfers should require authentication.

+A user should be able to delete a file.

+The user should be able to get detailed usage documentation.

+The user should be able to list the contents of the workspace.

+The user should be able to obtain the last modified date of a file.

+TODO: Finish this section

 ### References from JIRA

 1. I would like to know if there is a way to download a table matching gene